 Differential Pressure Switches

-Differential pressure switches sense changes in the relative pressure
+Differential pressure switches are a type of pressure transducer that senses changes in the relative pressure

-between two points and respond in a specified way.
+between two points and responds in a specified way.
 Differential pressure

 is one of the several types of measurement that are available for